 National Urban Fellows complies with all government guidelines and regulations as they apply to individuals with disabilities.
 Georgetown University provides assistance and accommodations as required by Federal law.
-Under the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973, the Georgetown University’s Academic Resource Center assesses accommodations for students with disabilities based on documentation from a medical professional.
+Under the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973, Georgetown University’s Academic Resource Center assesses accommodations for students with disabilities based on documentation from a medical professional.

 How are previously scheduled commitments – such as a vacation – handled during the Fellowship year?